justeslam/offsec2/notes/web_assessment_and_xss.md

 **Start web application enumeration from its core component, the web server, since this is the common denominator of any web application that exposes its services.**

-Since we found port 80 open on our target, we can proceed with service discovery.
-To get started, we'll rely on the nmap service scan (-sV) to grab the web server (-p80) banner.
 ```bash
 kali@kali:~$ sudo nmap -p80  -sV 192.168.50.20
 Starting Nmap 7.92 ( https://nmap.org ) at 2022-03-29 05:13 EDT